 Not too spicy, and with that addicting smoky-sweet flavor, this is the perfect dish for any occasion!
 And there's no denying the delicious ease and savory goodness that you can enjoy with each bowl of this Jamaican rasta pasta recipe.

-So, this recipe is made with all fresh ingredients to create a whole lot of flavor.
-And if you don't have a few of them, you can easily pick them up from your local grocery store!
+This creamy pasta dish is made with all fresh ingredients.
+If you don't have a few of them, you can easily pick them up from your local grocery store!

 With that said, here's everything you'll need: